pingcap/docs-dm/en/faq.md

 ## How to handle the error `Error 1054: Unknown column 'binlog_gtid' in 'field list'` that occurs when existing DM migration tasks of an DM 1.0 cluster are running on a DM 2.0 cluster?

-DM 2.0 introduces more fields to meta-information tables such as checkpoint.
+DM 2.0 introduces more fields to metadata tables such as checkpoint.
 In DM 2.0, if you directly run the `start-task` command with the task configuration file of the DM 1.0 cluster to continue the incremental data replication, the error `Error 1054: Unknown column 'binlog_gtid' in 'field list'` occurs.

 This error can be handled in any of the following ways: